general websites are a great place to start to learn

 healing, but is a good place to start when learning about c-sections

 and issues which can contribute to them.
-Published in 2004.
+Updated in 2012.

 Mayo Clinic: Caesarean Birth and the Road to Recovery